Skip to Main Content

 The following videos are included below:

 • Chancery Papermaking.
 A methodical look at the hand production of paper describing the roles of each individual person working in the paper mill and walking the viewer through the production process.
-This documentary was prepared at the University of Iowa’s Center for the Book and narrated by Tim Barrett, one of the leading paper experts working today.
+This documentary was prepared at the University of Iowa’s Center for the Book and narrated by Tim Barrett, a leading paper expert.

 • Papermaking by hand at Hayle Mill, England in 1976.
 A documentary made in 1976 in a paper mill that was still producing paper by hand at the time.
 (The Hayle Mill closed in 1987.)
 It includes an explanation of the production of watermarks.
 Because of the paper mill was still operating in the 20th century, the process includes some modern innovations, particularly in the drying of the paper.